You don’t want to miss these 10 fun things to do in Barcelona!

 Conspicuous in its vibrancy and proud of its quirks, Barcelona is the Spanish city with an infectious buzz.
 From a secret bunker with sweeping views over the metropolis to the ultimate spots to sample Catalan’s most delicacies, here is a list of 10 fun things you simply MUST tick off your Barcelona bucket list!

-It is traditional in Spain to eat a big meal at lunchtime and a smaller meal for dinner, so make sure you’ve worked up an appetite by midday.
-In Barcelona, you’ll find a plethora of restaurants offering a scrumptious selection of share plates, referred to as tapas, alongside pans of steaming hot Paella.
-Of course, to make things fun, all this food must be washed down with a generous jug of Sangria, the national drink of Spain.
+In Barcelona, you’ll find a plethora of restaurants offering a scrumptious selection of share plates, referred to as tapas.
+Of course, all this food must be washed down with a generous jug of Sangria, the national drink of Spain.
 Check here for a dedicated tapas tour!

 2. Marvel at Gaudi’s architectural genius